oskarrough/rough-ember/README.md

 ## To-do

 - Add a way to define meta <title> (See https://gist.github.com/machty/8413411)
-- Refactor main.js
-- Use ember-app-kit or similar to split the scripts into seperate files
 - Find a proper restful server
 - Find a way to render for SEO